AskMeAgain/Event-Meshinery/README.md

 processors and multiple output sources, which spawn more events.

     var meshineryTask = MeshineryTaskFactory.<String, TestContext>builder()
         .read("event-a", executorService)      //Input event name & thread config .outputSource(outputSource)            //Kafka output source for example
         .process(processorA)                   //Processing step
         .write("event-b")                      //Event "event-b" put to Kafka topic "event-b" with the result of processorA .process(processorB)                   //Another Processing step
         .write("event-c")                      //Event "event-c" put to Kafka topic "event-c with the result of processorB .build();

 A task can have any amount of processors and sub processing (via processors).
-This allows you to include some logic on how the pipeline should react. **The goal is that each tasks describes exactly WHAT processor and WHEN a processor is executed.** This allows for super transparent code which allows you to argue about the execution on a higher level.
-The specific implementation of the processors and the underlying state store is not important when arguing about the business case.
+This allows you to include some logic on how the pipeline should react.

 ### Round Robin Scheduler <a name="Scheduler"></a>

 [Detailed Documentation](https://github.com/AskMeAgain/Event-Meshinery/wiki/Meshinery-Scheduler)

-The RoundRobinScheduler takes a list of tasks, creates small "work packages" (called TaskRuns) by calling the input source on each task continously, and executes them on all available threads.
+The RoundRobinScheduler takes a list of tasks, creates small "work packages" internally (called TaskRuns) by calling the input source on each task continuously, and executes them on all available threads.
-The scheduler has alot of configurations and can run in a continuous way or stop processing when all inputsources are exhausted.
+The scheduler has alot of configurations and can run in a continuous way or stop processing when all inputSources are exhausted (batch processing).

     RoundRobinScheduler.builder()
         .tasks(tasks)
         [..]
         .backpressureLimit(100)
-        .batchJob(true)
         .buildAndStart();

 ### Connectors